kubesphere/website/content/en/docs/quick-start/enable-pluggable-components.md

 2. To enable the pluggable component you want to install, change `false` to `true` for `enabled` under the component in this file.

-3. Save this local file and execute the following commands to start installation.
+3. Save this local file and execute the following commands to start the installation.

     ```bash
     kubectl apply -f https://github.com/kubesphere/ks-installer/releases/download/v3.3.0/kubesphere-installer.yaml